kcltan/Python/README.md

 # Python
 Python Demos/Projects

-Collection of Demos and Models built with the aim to solidify my knowledge coding with Python.
+A collection of Demos and Models built with the aim to solidify my knowledge coding with Python.